Marijoke/MSP2-MariMems/README.md

 - [CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - Google developer tool, Lighthouse.
 The report for this can be found [here](insert uploaded photo here)

-My project has responded well to testing in various browsers on across mulitple devices.
+My project has responded well to testing in various browsers on across multiple devices.
 - The project was tested in:
     - [Google Chrome](https://www.google.com/intl/en_uk/chrome/)
     - [Firefox](https://www.mozilla.org/en-GB/firefox/)